The elevator industry is growing

 Factors behind the growth

 This surge for the elevator industry can be attributed at least in part to the increase in residential high-rise buildings popping up in major cities across the country.
-With limited space available, and with the potential for a more affordable housing solution, it’s no surprise that developers continue to expand upwards.
-New residential buildings also require more commercial and institutional spaces nearby, according to Markets and Markets, to support the new local population.
+With limited space available, and with the potential for a more affordable housing solution.
+It’s no surprise that developers continue to expand upwards.
+Especially, new residential buildings also require more commercial and institutional spaces nearby, according to Markets and Markets, to support the new local population.

-Some of the major elevator companies, like Otis, Schindler, and ThyssenKrupp, are also working hard on new technology (from smart elevators to design improvements to technological enhancements) that will make for a more pleasant ride.
+Some of the major elevator companies like Otis, Schindler, and ThyssenKrupp.
+They are also working hard on new technology. (from smart elevators to design improvements to technological enhancements).
+So, that will make for a more pleasant ride.

 All these factors contribute to the boom in the elevator market.
 Markets and Markets reported that the “elevators and escalators market [will be] worth $125.22 Billion USD by 2021”.
 This number is worldwide (and up from $88.78 Billion USD in 2015) with North America coming in as the third largest market globally.

 With so much growth in the industry, it’s obvious why elevator technician is one of the most in-demand jobs right now.
 Especially, by 2026, elevator technicians will grow 12%, according to the US Bureau of Labor Statistics.
 Which is “faster than the average for all occupations”.
 Like Markets and Markets, they claim the residential and commercial building industry will boost the need for elevator repairs and restorations.
 Canada, too, saw a massive amount of growth.
 Canada’s news magazine, Maclean’s, stated that elevator mechanic jumped to no. 10 (up from no. 74) in a list of Canada’s best jobs.
 The job grew 94% in just five years time because of demand and wage increases.
 This amounted to one of the fastest-growths in the Canadian market.